Fine-tuning can Help Detect Pretraining Data from Large Language Models: Experiments

-\paragraph{Baseline methods} We use four detection methods based on scoring functions as our baselines for evaluating the performance of methods on various datasets under diverse models.
-Those methods employ specific metrics based on the likelihood, followed by a comparison with a preset threshold to identify the given text’s membership.
+\paragraph{Baseline methods} We use four detection methods based on scoring functions as baselines to evaluate the performance of different methods across various datasets and models.
+Those methods employ specific metrics based on the likelihood, followed by a comparison with a preset threshold to identify the membership of the given text.
 Specifically, baseline methods include the example perplexity (\textbf{Perplexity})~\citep{li2023estimating}, the ratio of example perplexity and zlib compression entropy (\textbf{Zlib})~\citep{carlini2021extracting}, the ratio of the perplexity on the example before and after lowercasing (\textbf{Lowercase})~\citep{carlini2021extracting} and detecting pretraining example through outlier words with low probability (\textbf{Min-k\%})~\citep{shidetecting}.

-\paragraph{Evaluation metrics} We evaluate the performance of detection methods for detecting pretraining data by measuring the following metrics: (1) AUC, the area under the receiver operating characteristic curve; (2) the true positive rate (TPR) when the false positive rate (FPR) of examples is 5\% (TPR@5\%FPR).
+\paragraph{Evaluation metrics} We evaluate the performance of different detection methods for detecting pre-training data from large language models, by measuring the following metrics: (1) AUC, the area under the receiver operating characteristic curve; (2) the true positive rate (TPR) when the false positive rate (FPR) of the examples is 5\% (TPR@5\%FPR).

-\paragraph{Implementation details} Our approach involves constructing the non-member dataset and fine-tuning the base model.
+\paragraph{Implementation details} Our approach involves constructing the non-member dataset to fine-tune the base model.
 For constructing the non-member dataset, we randomly sample 30\% of the data from the entire dataset and select all non-members from this subset as the constructed fine-tuning dataset.
 The remaining 70\% of the dataset is used for testing.
 We employ LoRA~\citep{hulora} to fine-tune the base model with 3 epochs and a batch size of 8.
 We set the initial learning rate as 0.001 and drop it by cosine scheduling strategy.
 We conduct all experiments on NVIDIA L40 GPU and implement all methods with default parameters using PyTorch~\citep{paszke2019pytorch}.